-To complete Citizenship@Mizzou, incoming undergraduate students (freshmen and transfer) will have to attend:
+To complete Citizenship@Mizzou, incoming undergraduate students (freshmen and transfer) will have to attend both of the following in their first semester at MU:

 Intro to Citizenship@Mizzou (Part 1)

-New undergraduate students will attend a one-hour Intro to Citizenship@Mizzou in their pre-assigned Welcome Groups during Welcome Week (Aug.
-15-19).
-All incoming transfer and freshmen students will receive an email and additional material explaining Welcome Week, Welcome Groups, and the Citizenship requirements.
-Make-up sessions will go into September for any student who cannot attend Intro to Citizenship during Welcome Week.
-You can find a list of all the sessions on OrgSync.
+New undergraduate students will attend a one-hour Intro to Citizenship@Mizzou.
+All incoming transfer and freshmen students will receive an email about the Citizenship requirements.
+Make-up sessions will go into November for any student who cannot attend Intro to Citizenship during the first few weeks of the semester.
+Please see the section “Information for Incoming Freshmen Students In the Fall” if you are a new freshman student.
+If you are not a new freshmen, you can find a list of Part 1 sessions on Engage.

-A series of 50+ speakers, workshops, and events available in the fall 2018 semester on various topics like active citizenship, controversy with civility, implicit bias, and allyship.
-All incoming undergraduate and transfer students must attend one “Citizenship-Approved Session” and “Intro to Citizenship@Mizzou” before their hold will be lifted for the spring semester.
-All sessions will be listed on OrgSync and many require an RSVP in advance.
-The full list of options is available on OrgSync.
+A series of virtual workshops available throughout the semester on various topics.
+All incoming undergraduate and transfer students must attend one “Citizenship-Approved Session” and “Intro to Citizenship@Mizzou” before their hold will be lifted for the following semester.
+All sessions will be listed on Engage and will require an RSVP in advance.
+The list of Part 2 sessions is available on Engage after classes start.

 Frequently Asked Questions